hoanhan101/hraft/PROPOSAL.md

 - I use other node to join the seed node or I can choose to join other node that are available in the system if I know its host.
-However, if I am able to implement the service discovery feature, I just need to tell it to `join` and it automatically know how to route to the right cluster. **Note: This is how I understand how service discovery should work, or maybe I am wrong**
+However, if I am able to implement the service discovery feature, I just need to tell it to `join` and it automatically know how to route to the right cluster.
+  > **Note**: This is how I understand how service discovery should work
+  > but I can be wrong
 - When there are 3 nodes, leader election will occur.
 One is the leader, the rest are followers.
 - Using the client machine, I can read, write, update or delete key-values in any